adolfojmnz/e-commerce-API/README.md

 # E-Commerce Platform

 This is a work-in-progress e-commerce platform for selling watches and classical accessories for men.
-The goal is to provide a modern platform with capabilities for listing, shopping cart, check process, order management, shipping, and customer support and communication.
-The platform is intended to have a three-tier architecture deployed on AWS EC2.
+The goal is to provide a modern platform with capabilities for profuct listing, shopping cart, check process, order management, shipping, customer support, and communication bewtween vendors and customers.
+The platform is intended to be structure in a multi-tier architecture deployed on AWS.

+## Cache

+- RabbitMQ or Redis (yet to be decided)

+## Load Balancer

+- AWS Elastic Load Balancer

-## Database Technologies (Tier #1)
+## Database Technologies

 - PostgreSQL
-- Psycopg3

-## Backend Technologies (Tier #2)
+## Backend Technologies

 - Python
 - Django
 - Django Rest Framework
+- Django Channels (Web Sockets)

-## Frontend Technologies (Tier #3)
+## Frontend Technologies

 - React
 - HTML/CSS